 Alternatively, feel free to reach out to our friendly team to discuss your unique situation.

 So don’t be daunted about the process.
 No matter where you work, or what your office situation is, there are actions you can take.
-To find out how you can begin your carbon neutral journey, book a demo of our Business App and see how easy it is to get started.
+To find out how you can begin your carbon neutral journey, sign up for a free account on our business app or book a demo and see how easy it is to get started.